 - What PPE do I need to use, and do I need to provide my own?

-As of now, all ombudsmen are required to wear a mask when they visit.
+Volunteers are no longer required to wear a mask when they visit.
+Please see the VOYCE Covid Protocol form below for more information.
 VOYCE will provide any PPE that you need.
 Contact Libby at firstname.lastname@example.org or your ROC to find out how you can get your bag of PPE.
 We would like you to use the masks that we provide, even if you have your own.

 - What if my home doesn’t want me back in?

-If you are receiving resistance as you go back in, let your ROC know.
+If you are receiving resistance as you go back in, let your ROC or the Volunteer Manager know.

 - What will my visits look like now?
 Will I still be able to visit in resident rooms?
 What can I expect?

-We don’t really know.
 Every home will likely be a little different, with its own policies and layout for visits.
-That being said, the state has some ombudsman visitation protocol that you should follow when you visit.
+That being said, the state has some ombudsman visitation protocols that you should follow when you visit.
 In addition to this protocol, you should communicate with your facility to discuss their specific policies.
-If you still have questions, reach out to your ROC.
+If you still have questions, reach out to your ROC or the Volunteer Manger.
+(IMPORTANT UPDATE: As of November 9, 2021, the state ombudsman’s office has changed visitation protocol.
+You are no longer required to schedule your visits, unless the facility is in a red county.)

 Ombudsman Visitation Protocol